 (iii.)
-A maximum of 10 points will be given to applicants with sound experience as managing agents of low-income multifamily housing.
+10 points will be given to applicants with sound experience as managing agents of low-income multifamily housing.
 This experience is defined by the highest number of units currently managed.
 Only those units in projects that are considered low-income units will be counted in this total.